Sahneisttoll/AssettoLuaStuff/Online/README.md

 # Online scripts

-1. randombullshit.lua
+- randombullshit.lua
-	- ``is there to most times firstly test things``
+	- ``is there to most test things``

+- Teleport-Menu.lua
+	- ``combined all old scripts into one``

+### old folder

-2. teleport teleport-to-car.lua
+- teleport teleport-to-car.lua
-	- ``thing to teleport to other cars, still needs cooldown``
+  - ``thing to teleport to other cars, no cooldown``

-3. teleport-to-camera.lua
+- teleport-to-camera.lua
   - ``teleports the car to the camera no cooldown and no ui``

-4. teleport-to-camera-advanced.lua
+- teleport-to-camera-advanced.lua
-	- ``same as above with ui and cooldown, also with keybind that you can change and an option to have it work without the app open``
+	- ``has ui,cooldown,keybind and an option to use it while closed``